Margot Robbie Fed Her Wedding Guests With Pizza And Coco Pops, Then Tattooed Her Wedding Date On Them

 It’s been a huge year for Margot Robbie.
 The actress starred in Suicide Squad, hosted Saturday Night Live, graced multiple magazine covers, and even became besties with a hedgehog.
 So when rumors surfaced that Robbie was planning to get married this year, nobody believed it at first.

 But Margot Robbie herself took to Instagram to confirm the big news.
-The lucky man is British filmmaker Tom Ackerley and, according to reports, the Wolf of Wall Street actress wed Ackerley at an exclusive ceremony in Byron Bay this past weekend.
+The lucky man is British filmmaker Tom Ackerley, and according to reports, the Wolf of Wall Street actress wedded Ackerley at an exclusive ceremony in Byron Bay this past weekend.

 Margot Robbie’s Instagram photo confirming the news included the classic “He’s mine!” gesture when a girl shows off her ring finger with a ring, and it looks as if she’s actually giving the middle finger.